Iceberg external tables (XIHE SQL)

 DROP TABLE IF EXISTS lake_db.orders;

 Executing DROP TABLE on an internal lake table permanently deletes both the data files and metadata on OSS.
 This operation is irreversible.
-The behavior of DROP TABLE on an external lake table depends on the ownership settings of the storage path.
+Executing DROP TABLE on an external lake table only deletes the table definition in AnalyticDB for MySQL.
+The data files on OSS are not affected.

 Write data